 Only one student per school may be invited and only students resident in the UK are eligible.
 Schools will not be invited to send students two years running.

 No two days are the same but the following is an example from a recent summer school timetable.

 The first National Mathematics Summer School was held at The Queen's College, Oxford, in July 1994.
 It was the brainchild of Dr Tony Gardiner who ran the first five, from 1994 to 1998.
 Over the years they have been held in Oxford, Birmingham and Leeds.

 Initially there was a single summer school each year.
-A second summer school was introduced in 2007, and further summer schools have been held since 2013.
+A second summer school was introduced in 2007, and since 2013 there have been several summer schools each year.

 A Summer School for Girls has been held in Oxford each year since 2013.